Every abstract is visible to everyone, in order to encourage discussion.

 This talk will outline some concrete practical strategies I have found useful when being thrown into different systems built by others.

-Short talk (30 mins) - Suggested by J. Rosenbaum, about 1 month ago.
+Short workshop (1.5 hours) - Suggested by J. Rosenbaum, over 1 year ago.